 The INNOVA has been designed to a professional automotive diagnostic tool, but still remaining well priced, especially when you consider the features it has.

 Out of the four DMMs I’ve listed, this would be my choice, thanks to the added functionality like the inductive pickup clamp (for reading RPMs) and temperature probe – this is a great tool for fault finding and engine setups.
 I also like the fact that it’s auto-ranging (useful for anyone that isn’t 100% sure of their electrical ability) and has an overload protection function built-in – should keep those teeny tiny fuses safe.

 Using this meter, you can test stuff like duty cycle, solenoids, breaker points, alternator diodes, switches, and wiring faults – it really will do it all, without needing certification from Caltech.
 The case itself is pretty rugged and has built-in storage clips for the test leads, I guess my only gripe would be that it doesn’t come with any alligator style leads or clips, which I’ve found to be an essential part of automotive diagnostic testing.

 If you’re in need of something simple, just for checking voltages or continuity and don’t want to spend more than a handful of dollars, this INNOVA meter should be your choice.
-The features it has make it a great tool for home or car, and it simplifies testing of certain things … a built in color coded LED scale will check batteries for example.
+The features it has to make it a great tool for home or car, and it simplifies testing of certain things … a built-in color-coded LED scale will check batteries for example.

 It’s also auto-ranging and has a large digital display, which I think is a much-underrated feature – you can place the meter pretty much anywhere in the car and still be able to read it – until you’ve had your head buried behind the dashboard, test leads in hand and still trying to see a meter, you won’t appreciate this added function.